-Families can talk about what makes this movie so different from typical Hollywood romances.
+Families can talk about what makes Once so different from typical Hollywood romances.
 How does the main couple connect without having sex?
 Do other movies rely too much on establishing relationships primarily through getting physical?

 How do most movies define "love"?
 Is that realistic?

 Families can also discuss the fact that movies often portray the pursuit of dreams.
 Do these dreams seem attainable?
 If not, how do you keep the faith?

 See which skills this movie can help your kid develop.

 Our editors recommend

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.